-As with any interaction (online and offline), there are some precautions that you can take to protect yourself.
+FindSomeone is proud to deliver a safe and enjoyable match-making experience.
+As with any interaction (online and offline), there are some steps you can take to protect yourself.

-Here are some basic safety tips that can help you stay safe when meeting people online.
+Here are some great tips that can help you stay safe with online dating.

 Never send money or financial information!